Dago86/A-Simple-Twitter-Covid-Bot/README.md

 ```

-This bot takes care of doing a twit every 24 hours in which the nation with the highest number of infections writes on the last date present.
+The bot takes care of tweeting and reporting the country with the highest number of infections.
 The dataset used is the [Coronavirus Daily Data](https://data.world/markmarkoh/coronavirus-data) file available on the data.world site.
 I wrote a simple SQL query from the integrated [data.world](https://data.world/) engine that allows you to extract the latest update on all the countries present in the excel file.

 The bot was written using the [Tweepy](https://www.tweepy.org/) library.
 Remember, however, before registering on the [Twitter Developer](https://developer.twitter.com/en/apply-for-access) portal to be able to access the authentication keys, which in the code, for obvious privacy issues, I have deleted.